Appdynamics/AppD-Spreeapp/README.md

 # Start the container
 ./ctl.sh run spreeapp1

+The container starts a simple load generator on the Spree application

-# Review the AppDynamics controller for the Application SpreeApp
+Review the AppDynamics controller for the Application SpreeApp1

+# Bash into the container to review the configuration
+./ctl.sh bash spreeapp1

+# Stop the container
+./ctl.sh stop spreeapp1